 To meet the Maintenance of fiscal Effort requirements, an LEA must be able to document that it expended: 1. an equal amount of local funds only; or 2. the combination of State and local funds for special education and related services as it did the preceding fiscal year.
-Whereas the Elementary and Secondary Education Act (ESEA) has a 10 percent rule (i.e., it only requires a 90% matching of prior year funds), IDEA requires that at least the full amount, 100%, be expended.)
+IDEA requires that the full amount, 100%, be expended.)